IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ## Modbus Simulator Setup

-We now have a OPC-UA Server working so lets create a simulated Modbus device for us to retrieve data from.
+We now have a OPC UA Server working so lets create a simulated Modbus device for us to retrieve data from.

 1. **Navigate to the modbus-tcp Directory**: